-Melvyn Lunn, FCA MCMI AIC CIHM, Age 69 - Trustee
+Melvyn Lunn, FCA MCMI AIC CIHM - Trustee

 Melvyn qualified as a Chartered Accountant over 40 years ago and has worked both in the public and private sectors and latterly in private practice until his retirement in 2015.
-He holds a number of non-executive and trustee positions, including Barnsley Community Build (non-remunerated director and a trustee) and Chair of Priory Campus (non-remunerated and a trustee).
+He holds a number of non-executive and trustee positions, including South Yorkshire's Community Foundation (non-remunerated director and a trustee).
 He is Hon Treasurer of Silverwood Scout Camp (non-remunerated), where he is also a trustee.
-Melvyn is Chair of the Joint Independent Audit Committee of the South Yorkshire Police and Crime Commissioner and Chief Constable (remunerated).
-He is also a trustee of the South Yorkshire Community Foundation (non-remunerated) and a director of Doncaster West Development Trust (non-remunerated).
-He is married to Anne and has two sons.
+Melvyn is also Chair of the Doncaster West Development Trust (non-remunerated), Chair of the Joint Independent Audit Committee of the South Yorkshire Police and Crime Commissioner and Chief Constable (remunerated).
+He is married and has two sons.
+Melvyn retires from the Committee after the 2019 AGM.

-Neil Spawforth, MRICS, Age 42 - Trustee
+Neil Spawforth, MRICS - Trustee

 Neil has over 20 years' experience as a Chartered Surveyor and his knowledge of commercial property is of great value to the Society.
 Neil was elected as a Trustee in 2017 and previously served as Vice Chairman from 2012 to 2015.
-Neil is employed as a General Manager at Community Solutions Partnership Services, where he is involved in the management of Primary Care facilities across the north of England.
-Neil also holds directorships for Bradford & Airedale Community Solutions Ltd, Bury, Tameside and Glossop Community Solutions Ltd, Brenmull Ltd, Locan Properties Ltd and Lagmore Properties Ltd. None of these companies are connected with the Society and there are no conflicts of interest.
-Neil has been a member of the Society since 2007 and lives in Altofts, West Yorkshire, with his wife Charlotte and their two children.
+Neil is employed by Equitix Management Services and is involved in the management of various health and education projects across Yorkshire and the North of England.
+Neil also holds directorships for Brenmull Ltd, Locan Properties Ltd and Lagmore Properties Ltd. None of these companies are connected with the Society and there are no conflicts of interest.
+Neil has been a member of the Society since 2007 and lives in West Yorkshire, with his wife and their two children.